regen-network/testnets/README.md

 ## Creating a Genesis Validator

 *This section applies ONLY if you are wishing to validate from the genesis block.
-This process will close at 1700UTC on 6th November 2019*
+This process will close at 1200UTC on 22nd January 2020*

 #### Generate Genesis Transaction (optional)
 ```
-$ curl -s https://raw.githubusercontent.com/regen-network/testnets/master/congo-1/genesis.json > ~/.xrnd/config/genesis.json
+$ curl -s https://raw.githubusercontent.com/regen-network/testnets/master/algradigon-1/genesis.json > ~/.xrnd/config/genesis.json
-$ xrnd add-genesis-account $(xrncli keys show <your_wallet_name> -a) 1000000000tree,100000000000seed
+$ xrnd add-genesis-account $(xrncli keys show <your_wallet_name> -a) 10000000tree   # other values will be removed.
-$ xrnd gentx --name <your_wallet_name> --amount 900000000tree
+$ xrnd gentx --name <your_wallet_name> --amount 9000000tree
 ```
 If all goes well, you will see the following message:
 ```